teor2345/walking-onions-wip/specs/02-endives-and-snips.md

 parameters here quickly (I'm favoring BLS signatures and a Merkle tree), but using this format will give clients the flexibility to handle other variations in the future.

+For our definition of `H_leaf()` and `H_node()`, see "Digests and parameters" below.

+### Design overview: timestamps and validity.

+For future-proofing, SNIPs and ENDIVEs have separate time ranges indicating their validities.
+Unlike with current designs, these validity ranges should take clock skew into account, and should not require clients or relays to deliberately add extra tolerance to their processing.
+(For example, instead of saying that a document is "fresh" for three hours and then telling clients to accept documents for 24 hours before they are valid and 24 hours after they are expired, we will simply make the documents valid for 51 hours.)

+We give each lifespan as a (PUBLISHED, PRE, POST) triple, such that objects are valid from (PUBLISHED - PRE) through (PUBLISHED + POST).
+(The "PUBLISHED" time is provided so that we can more reliably tell which of two objects is more recent.)

+Later (see XXX), we'll explain measures to ensure that hostile relays do not take advantage of multiple overlapping SNIP lifetimes to attack clients.

 ### Design overview: how the formats work together